Doing Business in South Africa

 Dos and don'ts of business in South Africa

 Do schedule appointments a fair amount of time in advance and confirm the day before meeting

-Do be punctual, even if you expect to wait
+Do be punctual, even if expecting to wait

 Don't be surprised if local colleagues ask personal questions or discuss their personal lives.
 South Africans are friendly by nature and this is common.